Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 - I decided that the y_test.txt and y_train.txt files contain integers corresponding to the activity labels given in activity_labels.txt.

-- I decided that the rows in files y_\*.txt, X_\*.txt and subject_\*.txt correspond to each other.
+- I decided that the rows in files y_\*.txt, X_\*.txt and subject_\*.txt
+correspond to each other.

 - When combining the test and train data sets into one file, I decided to drop the information about which observations were in the train and test data sets, i.e. I did not create a partition column with values train and test.
 As they were randomly partitioned and we are not using the data set to reproduce the results of the paper that the creators of the data set published, I did not think that the information was worth saving.

 - I renamed the variables according to the safe naming conventions by Hadley Wickham at http://adv-r.had.co.nz/Style.html.
 This means I used underscores to separate words.
 I am aware that this might not be in agreement with the opinion of the instructor of this course.
 I also tried to have meaningful names that avoid disinformation.
 Thus my names might be very different from the ones in the raw data set.
 See CodeBook.md for details.

 - In my attempt to create meaningful variable names, I made the decision that GyroJerk was mislabeled in the original data (see What_is_gyro_jerk.R script for details).
-As I believe it is the first derivative of angular velocity, it should be labeled as angular acceleration.
+As it is the first derivative of angular velocity, it should be labeled as angular acceleration.

 - I assume that BodyBody in the variable names is the same as Body.

 - To extract measurements on the mean and standard deviation, I decided to include the variables that were obtained with the "estimation" techniques mean(), std(), and meanFreq().
 The meanFreq() was included, as I decided that the frequency components were also a measurement, i.e. not a fixed variable.

 - The average in step 5) of the instructions is the median.
     I use the median, as the mean does not make sense for at least the